-Your “boost retention” strategy: Ask each team what tools they’re lacking to do their job well or more efficiently.
+Your “improve employee retention” strategy: Ask each team what tools they’re lacking to do their job well or more efficiently.
 Maybe it’s a new strategy for project management or upgraded software that will help them stay organized and sane during chaotic times with the company.
-Investing in tools that will make your employees lives easier shows that you care about their success, which is a great way to boost retention.
+Investing in tools that will make your employees lives easier shows that you care about their success, which is a great way to improve employee retention.

 2. Make Change Gradual

 An evolving company structure is inevitable to stay competitive in most industries.
 However, drastic, broad changes can make employees worry about job security, and this can cause retention to take a hard hit:

 “For example, an employee who thinks their job is at risk may be more likely to be look for work elsewhere, tell others negative things about the organization, and exert less effort in their work if they think they do not have a future there,” explains Jessica Everitt and Laura Heathcock, Employee Engagement Consultants.